oxyppgyn/Portfolio/README.md

 Currently, NPSpecies does not provide an interactive map despite being composed of largely spatial data.
 I plan to utilize the existing REST API for NPSpecies data through Integrated Resource Management Applications (IRMA) to create an automatically updating mapping application that allows easy viewing and filtering of species data and automatic interpolation of data.

 ### Population characteristics and water usage of white-tailed deer (_Odocoileus virginianus_) at Hopewell Mound Group, Hopewell Culture National Historical Park
-This project uses trail cameras and random encounter model sampling methods to determine a baseline deer population density estimate and characterisitcs data for Hopewell Mound Group.
+This project uses trail cameras and random encounter model sampling methods to determine a baseline deer population density estimate and population characteristics data for Hopewell Mound Group.
 Deer water use and behavior near watering sites will also be assessed.

 ## August 2023
 ### GIS Standards Documentation and Tools for Hopewell Culture National Historical Park